mimamercury/mimamercury.com/src/data/newsletters/main_nov_16_2023.md

 This is the first newsletter issue of _The Mima Mercury_!
 Welcome!

 The contents of each issue is likely to change considerably over the coming weeks.
 As early subscribers I suspect you're interested in what this project is and how it will operate.
 That'll be part of these first few weeks of newsletters.
 Discussing _The Mima Mercury_ is the real meat of this first issue.
 And I do mean discussion!
-You can reply to this email and your message will arrive at a real human.
+You can [send an email](/about/contact/) and your message will arrive at a real human.
 Please do ask questions or make suggestions of any kind, but I'd especially like to hear about topics you'd like to see covered.

 ## About _The Mima Mercury_
 This publication is not intended to compete with existing news sources.
 There is a lot of local news to cover and a lot of different ways it can be covered.
 There's always room for more useful news.
 So how is _The Mima Mercury_ different?